breaddog/personal-site/README.md

 - [Pellar Technology](https://pellar.io)

-All rights reserved by their respective owners.
+All rights reserved and images are owned by their respective owners.

 ## Contact